IreneAragon/reactSeed/README.md

 ```
 npm start
 ```
 ## Let start working with react!
-I hope you find this useful and enjoy coding.
+I hope you find this useful, enjoy coding!.